poirierk2atwit/simpleStrategyGame/README.md

  - In the third window, make sure the clone submodules box is checked.
  - Proceed to the fourth window and select finish.

+Or, you can open it directly from a file.
+ - In eclipse, navigate File->Open Project from File System
+ - Click directory and navigate to the root folder "Comp_Sci_Final".
+ - Select the folder and then click the "Select Folder" button
+ - Click Finish

 Next, you will need to import Gson and Javafx.

 To import Gson:
  - Go to https://mvnrepository.com/artifact/com.google.code.gson/gson/2.9.0
- - Next to files, select "jar"
+ - Next to files, select "jar" to download
  - Put the Gson jar file into a folder you chose.
   Add to the buildpath
  - In eclipse, right click the project and navigate properties->Java Buildpath->Libraries